JanssenProject/jans/docs/cedarling/cedarling-quick-start.md

 2. Use the following values for triggering the flow:
     * Acr Value: `basic`
     * Scopes: `openid`, `profile`, and `role`
 3. We will be redirected to the test IDP.
-Login using your credentials.
+Login using a user that has the `SupremeRuler` role on this IDP.
 4. On the consent screen, click `Allow`
 5. After you are redirected back to Tarp, click on the `Cedarling Authz Request Form`
 6. Use the following input: